 According to the U.S. Fire Administration, in 2008 84 percent of all civilian fire deaths occurred in home structure fires.
 U.S. fire departments responded to an estimated 1.5 million fires in 2008.
 These fires caused:

 - $15.5 billion in direct property loss.
 This figure includes the 2008 California wildfires with an estimated loss of $1.4 billion.

-Please use the resources below to learn more about residential fire sprinklers or feel free to give Franklin Fire Marshal Andy King a call at (615) 550-6752 or email him at firstname.lastname@example.org.
+If you'd like to learn more about residential fire sprinklers please give Franklin Fire Marshal Andy King a call at (615) 550-6752 or email him at firstname.lastname@example.org.